Guide to Postgraduate Applications • Guide to US Applications

 First, you should make sure that your college will accept a LOCI.
 If the college clearly asks you not to send any additional information, then don’t send it!

 Second, you should not send your LOCI immediately following the initial admission decision.
 Instead, give the admissions office time to re-set after admissions notifications have gone out.
 You don’t want your communication to get lost in all the traffic.
-Most students from the Early Decision pool who have been deferred to the Regular Decision pool will be given a timeline by which they can submit any update which includes a LOCI, usually until 31 January.
+When it comes to undergraduate admissions, most applicants from the Early Decision pool who have been deferred to the Regular Decision pool will be given a timeline by which they can submit any update which includes a LOCI, usually until 31 January.

-If your application in the Regular Decision round has been waitlisted, then the ideal time to submit an LOCI would be the week prior to the university’s deposit deadline, the day by which students must pay a deposit to secure their seat.
+If your application has been waitlisted, then the ideal time to submit a LOCI would be the week before the university’s deposit deadline, the day by which applicants must pay a deposit to secure a seat.
 Paying the deposit indicates a student’s confirmation to attend the university and admissions officers use this data to determine if they can accept any waitlisted students.
 By submitting the LOCI a week before the deposit deadline, which for most universities is May 1st, you make yourself visible to the admissions team right when they are looking for you.
-However, as you hold your breath for an update, it is highly recommended that you pay the deposit in one of the colleges you got accepted so you would not be missing out on a college experience even if the waitlist decision goes unfavourably.
+However, as you hold your breath for an update, it is highly recommended that you pay the deposit in one of the colleges you got accepted to so you would not miss out on a college experience even if the waitlist decision goes unfavourably.

 What should you say?

 Here are some points that you should cover:

 - A reminder of where you are in the process, such as “I am currently on the waitlist at Harvard University…”